RetroPie/RetroPie-Docs/docs/Wifi.md

 iface wlan1 inet manual
     wpa-conf /etc/wpa_supplicant/wpa_supplicant.conf
 ```
-Then you'll need to edit `/etc/dhcpcd.conf` and add at the top modifying it for your own router and IP address:
+Then you will need to edit `/etc/dhcpcd.conf` and add at the top modifying it for your own router and IP address:

 ```
 interface wlan0